 Our comfortable rooms and suites ensure everyone has a good night’s sleep.
-Choose from interconnecting spaces, twin beds and living rooms with sofa beds.
+Choose from interconnecting spaces, twin beds and living rooms with space for Z beds.

 Two of our rooms interconnect with each other offering an additional single bedroom.
 Together these rooms can sleep 5 guests with space for a cot for your little one, if needed.

-For children under the age of 12, Luffa and Wilfred (Deluxe Rooms) have space for two Z beds and Lewes (Premier Deluxe Room) has a sofa bed.
+For children under the age of 12, Luffa & Wilfred (Deluxe Rooms) and Lewes (Premier Deluxe Room) have space for two Z beds.

 We want your stay to be as relaxing and fun as possible and with that comes less packing.
 We have much of the essentials here ready for you.